ChristopherNeuwirth/populartimesjs/README.md

 # populartimesjs

-> ☝️ Currently under development

-> 🇩🇪 Currently only supported localization is German.
-English compatibility follows as soon as am / pm issue is solved.
-Language has no impact on the functionality.

 Populartimesjs is a javascript based library to retrieve the popular times of a Google Place, its current popularity and if you provide a Google Developer API key, place meta data such as location, name and many more.
 All you need to provide is a Google Place id.
 This library is based on the idea of [m-wrzr populartimes library](https://github.com/m-wrzr/populartimes).

 🙈 Be aware this library can get broken due to changes of Google Places.
 Since Google does not provide popular times of places by its api this library makes use of the `aria labels` for screen readers and converts them into a structured response.